 Craving sweets?
 Stop by Cocoa Mill Chocolatier for truffles, chocolate bark, and chocolate-dipped fruits.
 The homemade Oreo ice cream at Sweet Things Ice Cream Shoppe is a county-wide favorite and the hand-rolled waffle cones have been a tradition for more than 30 years.
 Gelato wasn't created in Virginia, but they do it oh-so-right at Pronto Caffe & Gelateria.

 Other downtown shops spotlight artisanal cheeses, board games and puzzles, locally ground coffee, Celtic goods, and whimsical treasures.

 Antique & Vintage Shops

 A dozen or so antique stores are scattered across Rockbridge County, with several clustered in downtown Lexington, Fairfield, and Buena Vista.
 What treasures will you find?
 Glassware, vintage lighting, Civil War memorabilia and 17th and 18th century furniture are readily at hand.
 And plenty of kitschy keepsakes are for sale too.

 For one stop-shopping, head to Route 11 where you can check out antiques from more than 200 dealers and consigners at Duke's Lexington Antique Center.

 If you see a country store while driving the county's back roads, pull over.
 There's no guarantee what you'll discover, but that's part of the fun.
-Possible finds include "vintage" candy, local jams and jellies, beef jerky, hoop cheese, deli sandwiches, and maybe, if you're lucky, live fish bait sitting beside the Cheerwine in the cooler.
+Possible finds include nostalgic candy, local jams and jellies, beef jerky, hoop cheese, deli sandwiches, and maybe, if you're lucky, live fish bait sitting beside the Cheerwine in the cooler.